AANovokhatskiy/pyscarcopula/docs/guide/mathematical-contracts.md

 \frac{\partial \log c(u_t;\Psi(g_t))}{\partial g_t}.
 $$

 Fisher scaling rescales this score by a curvature estimate.
-It is available for experimentation, but it combines finite-difference curvature, clipping, and floors inside the recursion, so `scaling='unit'` is the recommended production choice.
+It combines finite-difference curvature, clipping, and floors inside the recursion.
+`scaling='unit'` avoids those nested numerical operations and is the baseline used by the fitting guide.

 The compiled GAS evaluator handles likelihood, score recursion, filtering, state updates, prediction state, and the bivariate Rosenblatt path for